 The Company capitalizes costs associated with internal-use software during the application development stage after both the preliminary project stage has been completed and the Company's management has authorized and committed to funding for further project development.
 Capitalized internal-use software costs include: (i) external direct costs of materials and services consumed in developing or obtaining the software; (ii) payroll and payroll-related costs for employees who are directly associated with and who devote time directly to the project; and (iii) interest costs incurred while developing the software.
 Capitalization of these costs ceases no later than the point at which the project is substantially complete and ready for its intended purpose.
-The Company expenses as incurred research and development, general and administrative, and indirect costs associated with internal-use software.
-In addition, the Company expenses as incurred training, maintenance and other internal-use software are capitalized only if such modifications result in additional functionality of the software.
-The Company capitalized \$37.0 million of internal-use software costs during 2016, which primarily relate to employee, consultant and related personnel costs incurred in the rollout of SAP in Asia Pacific.
+The Company expenses as incurred research and development, general and administrative, and indirect costs associated with upgrades and enhancements of internal-use software are capitalized only if such modifications result in additional functionality of the software.
+The Company capitalized \$37.0 million of internal-use software costs incurred in the rollout of SAP in Asia Pacific.
 Capitalized software costs net of accumulated amortization were \$229.1 million at December 31, 2016, which excludes \$44.6 million of capitalized internal-use software classified as assets held for sale.
 Capitalized interest costs included in capitalized software were not material as of December 31, 2016.